|Board of Audiology and Speech-Language Pathology|

 Own Your Future: Virginia's Long-Term Care Awareness Campaign

-Audiology and Speech-language Pathology Board Executive Director, Leslie Knachel, provides this update regarding licensure for School Speech-Language Pathologists.
+Audiology and Speech-Language Pathology Board Executive Director, Leslie Knachel, provides this update regarding licensure for School Speech-Language Pathologists with VDOE Endorsement.

 New Guidance Documents